-Never lubricate, repair or adjust the machine with the engine running, except when this is specifically required by the Operator's manual.
+Never lubricate, repair or adjust the machine with the engine running, except when this is specifically required by the Operation and Maintenance Instruction Manual.

 Do not wear loose clothing, jewellery near rotating parts.

 When service or maintenance require access to areas that cannot be reached from the ground, use a ladder or step platform conforming to local or national regulations to reach the working area.
 If such means are not available, use machine grab rails and steps.
 Always perform all service or maintenance work with the greatest care and attention.